comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 in particular because of performance concerns.

-Besides the [Linked Data principles](cite:cites linkeddata), decentralized environments such as Solid provide additional structural properties on top of these principles that allow us to make additional assumptions about data, documents, and their organization during query execution.
+Besides the [Linked Data principles](cite:cites linkeddata), decentralization efforts such as Solid provide additional structural properties on top of these principles that allow us to make additional assumptions about data, documents, and their organization during query execution.
 For example, Solid makes use of the [Linked Data Platform specification](cite:cites spec:ldp) to provide completeness guarantees when finding data within vaults,